jaedb/Search/README.md

  * `sorts`: associative list of sort options (if `sorts` are not defined, results will be sorted by default to `Title ASC`)
    * `Label`: front-end field label
    * `Sort`: SQL sort string
+* `defaults`: Default attributes or settings, as opposed to those submitted through the search form (currently only configured to use `sort`).

 # Example configuration